History Company Prayer

 David Reeves has been working at the Tuscaloosa plant of MBUSI (Alabama/USA) as an Assembly Process Engineer since 2008 and as an Assembly Group Leader.
 He was encouraged from his church, Church of the Highlands, Birmingham (Alabama), to lead men in developing their faith deeper with Christ simply wherever God would place him.
 So for him, it was natural to start at work.

-In addition to that they have a prayer email group that was created about 3 years before by a previous colleague to send out prayer requests across the organization.
-Another focus of that email group is to pray for the management to be influenced by the Holy Spirit in making the best and wisest decisions possible.
+Through an email campaign initiated by a former colleague, the men’s group also distributed important prayer requests throughout the organization.
+One focus of this email campaign was to pray for the management to be influenced by the Holy Spirit in making the best and wisest decisions possible.
 Quote from David: “We have seen change for the better here since we started the prayers, and we believe God has played a part in that.”

 On the occasion of the Daimler Christian Meeting in 2017 David Reeves was hooked-up by a live-connection over the internet (see photo).